shivahari/extract_text_summary_openai/README.md

-# extract_text_summary_openai
+# Extract text summary
-Extract summary from a multiline text
+Extract summary from a multiline text using openai